semgrep/semgrep-docs/docs/semgrep-app/rbac.md

 <dl>
     <dt>Personal account</dt>
-    <dd>Every person who signs into Semgrep App is first signed into a **personal account**.
+    <dd>Every person who signs into Semgrep App is first signed in to a <strong>personal account</strong>.
 In a personal account, your findings, projects, private rules, and scans are visible only to you.</dd>
     <dt>Organization account</dt>
-    <dd>To collaborate with others, create an **organization account**.
+    <dd>To collaborate with others, create an <strong>organization account</strong>.
 An organization account in Semgrep App requires an existing organization from your source code management (SCM) tool.
 Creating this type of account integrates Semgrep App into your organization.
 A user may join many organizations.</dd>
 </dl>

 Users from the same organization are able to sign into Semgrep App with their SCM's credentials and are automatically added to the organization account.
 Semgrep App is also able to detect the organization's repositories for scanning.